RoadrunnerWMC/ndspy/docs/source/index.rst

 ndspy follows `semantic versioning <https://semver.org/>`_ to the best of my ability.
 If a tool claims to work with ndspy 1.0.2, it should also work with ndspy 1.2.0, but not necessarily 2.0.0.
-(Please note that ndspy hasn't actually reached these version numbers yet!)
+(Please note that not all of those version numbers actually exist!)

 Undocumented modules are considered exempt from semantic versioning, and are subject to drastic changes at any time.
 This is also mentioned in the